 The Hebrew religious teachers placed great importance on this word.
 For example, they wrote: “Greater is he who answers, Amen, than he who says the blessing” (Talmud Berakoth 53b, Soncino ed., p.
 325).
 “He who responds ‘Amen’ with all his might, has the gates of Paradise opened for him” (ibid.
 Shabbath 119b, Soncino ed., p.
 589).
 “He who responds, ‘Amen, May His great Name be blessed,’ with all his might, his decreed sentence is torn up.”

 If the word was used without proper consideration, it was called an “‘orphaned’ Amen” (ibid.
 Berakoth 47a, Soncino ed., p.
 284).
-And the practice of saying this word was frequent in the synagogue by the early Christian church (see Justin Martyr First Apology 65; Tertullian De Spectaculis 25).
+And the practice of saying this word was frequent in the synagogue by the early Christian church (Justin Martyr First Apology 65; Tertullian De Spectaculis 25).

 Ancient Egyptian Deity

-On a different note, the word Amen (Amun) was the name of an Egyptian god known as “king of the gods.”
+The word Amen (Amun) was the name of an Egyptian god known as “king of the gods.”
 After the unity with the sun god “Ra” to become Amun-Ra, this god became the only god for worship in the New Kingdom of Egypt.
-This period was under the rule of Akhenaten which took place from 16th to 11th centuries BC.
+This period was under the rule of Akhenaten, which took place from 16th to 11th centuries BC.